 Any one of those should be a good choice.

 6. DON’T: Forget To Ask If You Should Take Your Shoes Off

-You’ll 100% have to do this in the temples, and also if you’re visiting someone’s home.
+You’ll 100% have to do this in the temples.
+You’ll also do this if you’re visiting someone’s home.

 If you forget to do this simple gesture, you could end up in an awkward confrontation with an unhappy shop owner.